PreviousView allNext

 Analysis of insurance costs for the Tesla Model 3 and Model Y across Auckland, Wellington, and Christchurch highlights significant regional differences.

-These differences underscore how location impacts Tesla insurance pricing.
-However, where you live is only one piece of the puzzle.
+These differences underscore how location and vehicle model impact Tesla insurance pricing.
+However, where you live and what you drive are only part of the puzzle.
 Age is another major factor that influences premiums.
-Younger drivers often face higher insurance costs due to a higher likelihood of claims, while experienced drivers in their 30s, 40s, and 50s typically benefit from lower rates.
+Younger drivers often face higher insurance costs due to a higher likelihood of claims, while experienced drivers in their 30s, 40s, 50s, and 60s typically benefit from lower rates.

 But how much does age influence Tesla insurance costs?
 Let's break down how premiums change across different age groups.